 We have a number of enthusiastic research students who are pursuing their PhD on topics related to our group.

-Finally, we organise an informal Away Day in which we bring together researchers from different Schools at UEA, including Economics, International Development, Psychology, Politics, Philosophy, Language and Communications, and Law.
+Finally, we organise informal workshops in which we bring together researchers working on related topics from different Schools at UEA and from outside research institutes.

 Michael Brock's current research interests explore the relationships between behavioural economics and environmental attitudes.
 More specifically, he is interested in discovering how we can examine the decision-making and preference construction of individuals regarding public, collective and environmental goods.
 From this, his work seeks to illustrate the ways in which we are able to identify and then direct people’s behavioural choices in a way which should enhance the collective well-being for society and/or the environment.